ringlej/ptxdist/doc/daily_work.rst

 Configuring the PTXdist Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note: assumption is here, the directory ``/myprj`` contains a valid
+.. note:: assumption is here, the directory ``/myprj`` contains a valid PTXdist project.
-PTXdist project.

 To make PTXdist use of this kernel source tree, instead of an archive we
 can simply create a link now: